Search for AI Tools

 (24) Free

 Eclipse Deeplearning4j is an open-source deep learning framework designed for Java and Scala.
-It supports distributed deep learning and integrates with Hadoop and Apache Spark.
+It supports distributed training and is integrated with Hadoop and Spark.

 Key features